-If your focus is on physical products and you want the peace of mind that comes with doing business with a large company you’re already familiar with, eBay Partner Network is a great option.
+If your focus is on physical products and you want the peace of mind that comes with doing online business with a large company you’re already familiar with, eBay Partner Network is a great option.

 The Skinny on FlexOffers

-- Growing list of affiliate opportunities.
+- Growing list of affiliate platform opportunities.
 FlexOffers has 12,000+ merchants in 25+ categories across 27 (and counting) countries.
 And they say hundreds of new merchants are added each week.

 - No rating with BBB.
 Partly due to its relative youth, FlexOffers doesn’t have a rating with the Better Business Bureau.
 On the upside, BBB shows zero complaints with the company.